wharfkit/website/src/lib/docs/ContractKit/Table.md

 # Table

-The `Table` class acts as a primary interface to access and interact with tables within a smart contract.
-With its methods, one can fetch rows and scopes, making data retrieval streamlined and intuitive.
+`Table` class instances represent a specific `Antelope smart contract table`.
+They make available several methods to retrieve table data.

 ## Creation

-To initialize a `Table` instance from a `Contract`, you'll typically use the [Contract](/docs/contract-kit/contract) [table() method](/docs/contract-kit/table-method).
-However, you can also create a `Table` instance directly using its constructor:
+To initialize a `Table` instance, the [Contract](/docs/contract-kit/contract) [table() method](/docs/contract-kit/table-method) is usually used.
+However, a `Table` instance can also be instantiated directly using its constructor:

 ```typescript
 import { Table } from "@wharfkit/contract";